solarkennedy/sensu-training/intermediate/lectures/Using Puppet to Deploy Sensu/README.md

 ```

 This module leaves it up to you to configure the rabbitmq part.
 Simply telling
 Sensu what rabbitmq password to use will not magically make it show up.
-We
+We need
-need more *puppet* magic of course:
+more *puppet* magic of course:
 https://forge.puppetlabs.com/puppetlabs/rabbitmq#native-types

 Just like in the official documentation:
 https://sensuapp.org/docs/latest/install-rabbitmq#configure-rabbitmq

 We will have to figure out how to do that with puppet.

+But before we actually do that, let's apply what we have to see what it looks
+like when it *doesn't* work:

+    puppet apply profile_sensu.pp
+    tail -f /var/log/sensu/sensu-server.log

+Now let's do the other part, and configure rabbitmq for Sensu:

 ```puppet
 rabbitmq_user { 'sensu': password => 'correct-horse-battery-staple' }